surajrajagopal/go-concepts/README.md

         It indicates the maximum number of elements these structures can hold before they need to allocate more memory.

-        The capacity of a slice is the number of elements in the underlying array, counting from the first element in the slice to the end of the array.
+        Capacity is calculated from the starting index of the slice to the end of the original array.

        Formula Calculate len and cap :